zcacini2/FlightRouter/README.md

 **User Interaction**

 The user will only interact with main.
 To build our program, simply enter `make` into the main directory terminal.
 Once this command finishes, please then type `./finalproj` into the main directory terminal.
 The user should then be provided a seamless experience with directions to input their desired source airport and destination airport.
+If you would like to find another route, simply run `./finalproj` again.

 **Input Directions**